MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/remote-desktop-html5.md

     ```PowerShell
     Publish-RDWebClientPackage -Production -Latest
     ```
-1. Make sure the web client can be accessed at the web client URL with your server name. <https://server FQDN/RDWeb/Pages/webclient>.
+1. Make sure the web client can be accessed at the web client URL with your server name, formatted as <https://server_FQDN/RDWeb/Pages/webclient>.
 It's important to use the server name that matches the RDWeb public cert in the URL (typically the machine FQDN).

 ### Updating the web client